 Instead of the lumbering tripods, we get (presumably owing to difficulty animating three legged walking machines in 1950) hovering manta ray spaceships; instead of Wells’ critical diatribe on religion and war, we get pandering to a mainstream American audience; and instead of quaint British villages, we get the urban sprawl of Los Angeles.

-Then there’s the 2005 movie, staring everyone’s favourite Scientologist, Tom Cruise.
-War of the Worlds 2005 has everything going for it; there’s a world famous lead actor; the movie is produced by Steven Spielberg, and even John Williams is on board to create a music score fitting the epic battle for the heart of the solar system.
-In Spielberg’s version we get real tripods for the first time on screen, which look great, but even Tom Cruise can’t elevate this above standard Hollywood action fluff.
+Then there’s the 2005 movie, starring everyone’s favourite Scientologist, Tom Cruise.
+War of the Worlds 2005 has everything going for it; there’s a world-famous lead actor; the movie is produced by Steven Spielberg, and even John Williams is on board to create a music score fitting the epic battle for the heart of the solar system.
+In Spielberg’s version, we get real tripods for the first time on screen, which looks great, but even Tom Cruise can’t elevate this above standard Hollywood action fluff.

 But 2005 was the year that kept on giving for War of the Worlds fans.
 Presumably hoping to cling by its fingertips to the bumper of the Tom Cruise juggernaut, two other The War of the Worlds films were released within months of each other.
 The most notable of these is “H.G.
 Wells’ The War of the Worlds” by Pendragon Pictures, which also happens to be the first adaption to be situated in the novel’s home country of England.

 But we can’t forget the Polish sequel (presumably to the original 1953 film?), Wojna światów, which translates as the ‘The War of the Worlds: The Next Century’.
 You didn’t know about Wojna światów and want to find out more?
 Fret not, everything you need to know about this Polish classic is communicated in the movie’s superb poster, shown to the right.